ChiefMateStarbuck/Currency/README.md

     if line_list[0] not in load:
         # The first element in the map is a list which will hold the conversion rates
-        # of the current path. ( I will be implementing a Breadth First Search to o find the path)
+        # of the current path.
+(I will be implementing a Breadth First Search to  find the path)
         load[line_list[0]] = [[]]

     """